 Infrastructure is a key component in achieving this crypto dream.
 Specifically scalable, stable and good quality infrastructure, including Web3 servers, supplied and managed by Web3 hosting providers.

-Maggie Love, founder of Web3 infrastructure platform W3bCloud summed up the symbiotic relationship between Web3 companies and Web3 hosting providers in a recent tweet saying that “Ethereum cannot be decentralized if the stack is not decentralized…”.
+Maggie Love, founder of Web3 infrastructure platform W3bCloud summed up the symbiotic relationship between Web3 companies and Web3 hosting providers in a tweet saying that “Ethereum cannot be decentralized if the stack is not decentralized…”.
 She further stated that “hardware infrastructure providers are important participants in blockchain ecosystems.
 Software doesn’t run without hardware.
 Designing for decentralization matters.
 Incentivising decentralization matters”.

 Whether you are a blockchain and the group that has developed it, a node-as-a-service business or a crypto exchange serving retail traders, working with node server hosting providers that are committed to the Web3 space makes this process as fast and easy as possible.

-That includes having a node server hosting partner that is responsive and offers market-leading support.
 If something goes wrong, you need to know that your node server hosting partner is easily contactable to fix it.
 And that doesn’t mean contact via a bot but with a real person who understands the market and its requirements.

-And of course, the servers or nodes have to be secure and reliable.
 While blockchain was originally touted as unhackable, it has been known to happen.
 An attacker gained control of Ethereum Classic (ETC) in 2019 and was able to rewrite the transaction history, getting away with $1.1 million.
 In 2021, “criminal use of cryptocurrency” was one of the top three most reported incidents in the FBI’s Internet Crime Report.

 A great solution for any Web3 company concerned about security is to be part of a Global Private Network where traffic exchanged between dedicated and cloud servers, including cloud storage, is not rated.
 Ideally this should also include a personal private network that is isolated from the public network on a hardware level and private networks of other customers on a software level.